 Transportation in Itasca State Park

-This is a big park, so there is also quite a bit of RV parking.
-There are two parking areas near the South Entrance, and two more along the southern edge of the Park.
-Further in, there is parking near the Observation Tower, Elk Lake, the Wildlife Sanctuary, and the Mississippi Headwaters area.
+Because of the park’s size, there is ample parking onsite for larger motorhomes and trailers.
+There are two parking areas near the South Entrance, and two more along the southern edge of the park.
+Further in, there is parking near the Observation Tower, Elk Lake, the Wildlife Sanctuary, and the Mississippi Headwaters Area.

 Campgrounds and parking in Itasca State Park